virtual-labs/exp-askania-minimeter-iitkgp/experiment/theory.md

 <img src="images/arrow.jpg" >
 </div>

-Here Yi be the actual reading of Askania Minimeter and Xi is the reading of inclined manometer.
+Here Y<sub>i</sub> be the actual reading of Askania Minimeter and X<sub>i</sub> is the reading of inclined manometer.
 Now error L is given by:

 $$ L = \sum (Y_i - mX_i)^2  \ to \ minimize \ L, \frac{\delta L}{\delta M} = 0 $$